initvector/vanilla-colonize/README.md

 Populate a fresh install of Vanilla with fake data for users, categories, discussions and comments.
 Basic Usage
 --
-Edit colonize.php to change the hardcoded values for total users, categories, discussions and comments.
-In the near future, these will be updated to use command line options.
+Edit manifest.json to change the values for total users, categories, discussions and comments.
+You can also specify a different manifest file with the --manifest option.

 Running the following command will get the ball rolling: